Monday, February 25, 2019

 Starring: Tom Cruise, Renee Zellweger, Jonathan Lipnicki, Cuba Gooding, Jr., Regina King, Bonnie Hunt, Beau Bridges, Jerry O'Connell, Jay Mohr, Kelly Preston

 Jerry Maguire (Cruise) is a high-powered sports agent with so many clients he can hardly keep track of them.
 He flies from coast to coast making appearances with clients, holding negotiations, and putting out fires.
 One night, he awakes with a panic attack and composes an email which he sends to every member of his agency.
 It is honest, ethical, forthright, and calls for fewer clients so they could receive proper representation.
-The email may be what is on the minds of every agent in the agency, but it doesn't endear Jerry to his bosses, so he is soon fired, but not before assuring he takes a couple of clients with him and perky assistant Dorothy Boyd (Zellweger), who thinks he is really onto something and finds him very attractive to boot.
+The email may be what is on the minds of every agent in the agency, but it doesn't endear Jerry to his bosses.
+He is soon fired, but not before assuring he takes a couple of clients with him and perky assistant Dorothy Boyd (Zellweger), who thinks he is really onto something and finds him very attractive to boot.

 Many will remember Jerry Maguire for the "show me the money" catchphrase, but they may not remember how charming and warm it is.
 The movie is above all a romantic comedy, in which Jerry's soon-to-be only client wide receiver Rod Tidwell (Gooding, Jr. in an Oscar-winning performance) shows Jerry the way to true love while Jerry is trying to show him the money.
 Rod is married to Marcee (King), and the two truly love each other.
 When Rod is seemingly severely injured during a critical football game, Marcee's wants Jerry to "bring Rod to me," The money doesn't matter at that point, only that Rod returns to her safely.
 It is one of the most moving scenes in the movie.